Shaj2311/DOSBox-ASM-Runner/README.md

 # DOSBox-ASM-Runner
-This repo contains a single batch file that can be used to effectively run and debug single-file asm code within DOSBox.
+This repo contains a single Windows batch file that can be used to effectively run and debug single-file asm code within DOSBox.
 This file, when launched,
 * Launches DOSBox
 * Mounts it to the desired location